sireesha-p23/sapient_pjp2.0/README.md

 ### java-project folder:
-a) created a local and remote repositories. created loacal and remote branches Feature, Dev, QA, master, Delivery.
+a) created a local and remote repositories. created local and remote branches Feature, Dev, QA, master, Delivery.
    Added a project folder(proj to check even number) and pushed it to feature branch.
    Merged changes made by person 1(Avinash-B) via pull request.
    Ensured the code is in sync. with latest changes across all branches.